5 min read

 Understanding the Threat: CVE-2025-53770

 The SharePoint vulnerability is particularly dangerous as it allows for the deserialization of untrusted data, leading to remote code execution without any need for attacker authentication.
 This makes any unpatched, internet-facing on-premises SharePoint server a potential target.
-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) has reinforced the severity of this threat by adding it to its Known Exploited Vulnerabilities Catalog.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) has underlined the severity of this threat by adding it to its Known Exploited Vulnerabilities Catalog.

 Exploitation can lead to a complete compromise of the SharePoint server, allowing attackers to steal data, execute arbitrary code, and potentially move laterally across the internal network.